 Watching your child learn to walk is one of the most exciting times for a new parent.
-But it can also be stressful.
-Every child is different and worrying if your child is ‘normal’ is an every day part of parenting.
-As much as we would like some concrete answers, there is no hard and fast rule for development of a child in relation to any milestone.
+But it can also be stressful monitoring their foot development.
+Every child is different and worrying if your child is ‘normal’ is an everyday part of parenting.
+As much as we would like some concrete answers, there is no hard and fast rule for foot development of a child in relation to any milestone.
 So how do you know if your child is doing ok, or if there is something you should investigate further.
-Let’s take a look at the development of the foot and hopefully we can help put some concerns to rest.
+Let’s take a look at the foot development of the foot and hopefully we can help put some concerns to rest.

 In the Beginning

 We all love those soft, chubby baby feet.
 They are well padded and highly flexible, but as a child begins to walk those characteristics change.
 Most children begin to walk somewhere between 8 and 18 months.
-At first they will appear to be flat footed, and may appear to be bow legged and stand with their feet wide apart.
+At first, they will appear to be flat- oted, and may appear to be bow-legged and stand with their feet wide apart.
 As the strength in their feet develops you will notice arches begin to form, usually at about 2-3 years.
 By the time your child is around 5, you should see distinct arches in the middle of the foot.
-Similarly, the pigeon toed look worsens between 3 and 5 years of age.
+Similarly, the pigeon-toed look worsens between 3 and 5 years of age.
 By the time your child is around 7, their skeleton has reached structural maturity, which means that it will continue to grow in the shape it has taken on at that time.

 Feet have 26 bones, many of them very small.
 In children, these bones have what we call a ‘growth plate’ at the end of them.
 These growth plates are made up of cartilage and determine the future length and shape of the bones.
 The bones grow until the end of adolescence, at which time the grow plates close and become solid bone.
 Cartilage, however, has much less tensile strength than bone, making your children’s feet more vulnerable to injury.
 Injuries involving the growth plate can cause misalignment and deformity if not treated correctly.

-These conditions are more commonly known and pigeon toed and duck walking Generally these conditions are caused by rotation of the femur, tibia, fibula or foot and worsen up until the age of around 4.
-In most cases they resolve themselves as the child grows, and do not affect the athletic ability of the child, however it is important to try and reduce factors that can negatively impact proper growth and development, such as poorly fitted shoes or sitting with legs in the ‘w’ position.
+These conditions are more commonly known as pigeon-toed and duck walking.
+Generally, these conditions are caused by rotation of the femur, tibia, fibula or foot and worsen up until the age of around 4.
+In most cases they resolve themselves as the child grows, and do not affect the athletic ability of the child, however it is important to try and reduce factors that can negatively impact proper growth and foot development, such as poorly fitted shoes or sitting with legs in the ‘w’ position.

 Knock Knees/Bow Legs